-- content through the inquiry of multiple and challenging texts - process through higher-order thinking skills, open-ended learning, self-monitoring tools - · product through real-life and problem-based learning - learning environment through readiness, interest, and profiles
+- · content through the inquiry of multiple and challenging texts - process through higher-order thinking skills, open-ended learning, self-monitoring tools - product through real-life and problem-based learning - learning environment through readiness, interest, and profiles

-ENGLISH LANGUAGE ARTS ENGLISH LEARNER 6
+ENGLISH LANGUAGE ARTS MULTILINGUAL LEARNER 6

-Students read, write, analyze and respond to a variety of literature genres by participating in collaborative tasks designed to develop the language and literacy needs of each student.
+ML students read, write, analyze and respond to a variety of literature genres by participating in collaborative tasks designed to develop their language and literacy needs.
 Critical thinking, the research process, grammar, and language skills used to address a variety of audiences are woven throughout each course.

-These courses are instructed by highly qualified (dually certified) EL teachers who follow both the Essential Standards for Language Arts, within the district provided curriculum, and the WIDA Standards Framework in order to develop each student's listening, speaking, reading, and writing skills in English.
-Students should be separated into grade level specific classes to align with the curriculum.
+Instruction is provided by highly qualified (Dually Certified) teachers who follow the Essential Standards for English Language Arts and the NC WIDA Standards Framework.
+All integrated and targeted language supports are built around state content standards, supporting content and language integration through the use of visuals, collaborative learning, discussion and strategic amplifications to meet the needs of every Multilingual Learner.